kylejohnson/Sick-Potato-Beard-Plus/README.md

-# sicksabpotatobeard
+# Sick-Potato-Beard-Plus
-sicksabpotatobeard is an Ansible playbook for installing sabnzbdplus, sickbeard and couchpotato.
+An Ansible playbook for installing sabnzbdplus, sickbeard and couchpotato.
 This playbook will also create required users, install base configuration files and start necessary services.